Nowadays, it seems you either do yoga asana, which is all about physical wellness, or you focus on the mind and get into meditation.

 Life Coaching for Passionate People

 As a meditation and yoga teacher, Rachel encourages people to show themselves, just the way they are.
 She is the owner of Revealing Vajra, a successful yoga retreat business, and hosts about 12-15 retreats per year anywhere in the world, from Morocco to Costa Rica and Scotland.
-Rachel lives by the beach in Morocco and is writing a book on mental wellness.
+Rachel lives by the beach in Portugal and is writing her second book on mental wellness.

 Read more about Meditation in the following articles: